 Understanding the world with Science

-I am a biologist and primatologist, with Masters and Doctoral degree in Animal Behavior.
-I am interested in the evolution of primate behavior, tool use and cultural evolution.
-My main research topics are primate tool use, behavioral variation and social learning.
+I am a biologist and primatologist with a master's and Doctoral degree in animal behavior.
+I am also a National Geographic Explorer.
+I am interested in the evolution of primate behavior, tool use, and cultural evolution.
+My main research topics are primate tool use, behavioral variation, and social learning.

-I have studied wild capuchin for 15 years, and have experience in planning, organising and conducting projects of several sizes, from one man projects to 20 person field expeditions.
-I have extensive experience in field work, being used to do the logistics of those trips and project management.
+I have studied wild capuchins for 16 years and have experience planning, organizing, and conducting projects of several sizes, from one-man projects to 20-person field expeditions.
+I have extensive experience in fieldwork, being used to do the logistics of those trips and project management.

-My research include collecting, organizing and analizing several types of data, such as behavioral, biological, and archeological.
-I always try to present the results of such researches in a easy way to my peers and general audience.
-I have been presenting results of my work both in academic conferences and journals, and to newspapers, magazines, TV shows and social media.
+My research includes collecting, organizing, and analyzing several data types, such as behavioral, biological, and archeological.
+I always present the results of such research in an accessible way to my peers and general audience.
+I have been presenting the results of my work both in academic conferences and journals and to newspapers, magazines, TV shows, and social media.

-Me and other colleagues also founded an NGO, the Neotropical Primates Research Group (Neoprego), to help to organize and mantain long term field research on neotropical primates.
+My colleagues and I also founded an NGO, the Neotropical Primates Research Group (Neoprego), to help organize and maintain long-term field research on neotropical primates.

-Although having an academic background, my work trajectory allowed me to learn several skills that are also valuable to non-academic jobs.
+Although I have an academic background, my work trajectory allowed me to learn several skills that are also valuable to non-academic jobs.

 Current Research Project

-The project has an excelent team of international researchers, from different areas of expertises.
-Primatologists, geneticists, archaeologists, botanists, biologists are working together to understand why capuchin monkeys populations behave so differently, albeit living in similar environments.
+The project has an excellent team of international researchers from different areas of expertise.
+Primatologists, geneticists, archaeologists, botanists, and biologists are working together to understand why capuchin monkey populations behave so differently, albeit living in similar environments.

 Professional Experience